-It describes a deep emotional state of nostalgic longing for an absent something or someone that one loves.
-Moreover, it often carries a repressed knowledge that the object of longing will never return. [ 2 ] A stronger form of saudade may be felt towards people and things whose whereabouts are unknown, such as a lost lover, or a family member who has gone missing.
+It describes a deep emotional state of nostalgic or profound melancholic longing for an absent something or someone that one loves.
+Moreover, it often carries a repressed knowledge that the object of longing may never return.
+A stronger form of saudade may be felt towards people and things whose whereabouts are unknown, such as a lost lover, or a family member who has gone missing.
 Saudade was once described as "the love that remains" after someone is gone.
 Saudade is the recollection of feelings, experiences, places or events that once brought excitement, pleasure, well-being, which now triggers the senses and makes one live again.
 In Brazil, the day of Saudade is officially celebrated on 30 January.
 History Origins Definition Elements Music

 10 Ways Our Minds Warp Time.
 How time perception is warped by life-threatening situations, eye movements, tiredness, hypnosis, age, the emotions and more… The mind does funny things to our experience of time.